-- Ongoing progress record of performance pieces. - Evaluative tasks will be set for the purposes of assessing progress and these may be conducted verbally in lessons or set via Microsoft Teams. - Microsoft Teams guizzes are set regularly to reinforce theory knowledge and understanding.
+- Students are assessed at the end of every half term. - Ongoing progress record of performance pieces. - Evaluative tasks will be set for the purposes of assessing progress and these may be conducted verbally in lessons or set via Microsoft Teams.

 - The subject is taught through a series of theory and practical lessons.
-Students will learn collaboratively within lessons. - Music is offered for 10/12 weeks in the year on a carousel with drama and dance. - Choir is scheduled every Tuesday after school from 3.15pm to 4.15pm and Orchestra on Thursdays from 3.15pm to 4.15pm.
-All students are welcome. - Our annual school production takes place in terms 5 & 6 and all students are welcome to participate.
+Students will learn collaboratively within lessons. - Students have a weekly lesson throughout the year. - Choir is scheduled every Tuesday after school from 3.15pm to 4.15pm and Orchestra on Thursdays from 3.15pm to 4.15pm.
+All students are welcome. - Students can take up individual instrumental lessons taught by our peripeteic teachers. - Our annual school production takes place in terms 5 & 6 and all students are welcome to participate.